-Dual Enrollment students must earn a "C" or better in their class, or they will not be able to progress to sequential courses in that content area.
-All pre-requisites for a course require a grade of "C" or better.
-Acceptance of AP, IB, CLEP or Industry Credentialing Examinations for pre-requisite requirements is at the discretion of the VWCC School Dean or Program Head.
-Requests for exceptions will be reviewed on an individual basis.
+Dual Enrollment students should earn a "C" or better in their class to progress to a sequential course in that content area.
 This is to ensure college readiness for the student.
-Poor success in dual enrollment classes could result in a loss of future college financial aid, the inability to participate in programs like VWCC's CCAP based on low GPAs, and could limit the student's admission to other colleges and the transferability of the class to other colleges.
+Poor success in dual enrollment classes could result in a loss of future college financial aid, the inability to participate in programs like CCAP based on low GPAs and may limit the acceptance and course transferability of the class to other colleges.